-Our target is to contribute directly to the increase of certified natural forest areas in Indonesia, from 1.1 million hectares in 2009 via 4 million by the end of 2013, up to 5 million by the end of 2014 and even 9 million in 2016.
+Our target is to contribute directly to the increase of certified natural forest areas in Indonesia, from 1.1 million hectares in 2009 to 4 million by the end of 2018.
+To be expanded to 5 million by the end of 2021.

 We coordinate all our operations in Indonesia with the Indonesian Association of Forest Concessionaires (APHI), with whom we signed a formal MoU on March 20th, 2013.
 We also operate under a formal MoU with the Worldwide Fund for Nature (WWF), valid until August 2014.
 Together we operate as a platform that forges partnerships between various organisations on the ground such as TFF, TFT, TNC and GFTN as well as with standard-setting bodies (such as MoF and FSC), forest concessions and overseas timber trading companies.

 We offer forest enterprises (i.e forest concessions) a subsidy of 2 USD/ha, with a maximum available subsidy of USD 300,000.
 At the same time, we offer a higher subsidy of 3 USD/ha to smaller forest concessions between 35,000 and 75,000 ha, with a ceiling of USD 150,000.
 The concessionaire can use this grant to pay specific certification costs.